 Umrah — the lesser pilgrimage — can be performed at any time of year except during the Hajj season (typically the last two months of the Islamic calendar).
 As of 2026, there are two ways to perform Umrah:

 1. On a tourist eVisa or stopover visa: Holders of the Saudi tourist eVisa, stopover visa, or any other valid Saudi visa (including work, family visit, and transit visas) can perform Umrah without a separate Umrah visa.
 This is a significant policy change introduced under Vision 2030 to simplify access.
-You simply travel to Makkah during your visit and perform the pilgrimage.
+You simply travel to Mecca during your visit and perform the pilgrimage.

 2. On a dedicated Umrah visa: Pilgrims from countries not eligible for the tourist eVisa must apply for a dedicated Umrah visa through the Nusuk Umrah platform or an authorised travel agency.
 Since June 2025, the Saudi Ministry of Hajj and Umrah mandates that a complete Umrah package (confirmed hotel, transport, and compliance documentation) must accompany every visa application — standalone visa-only applications are no longer accepted.